Vewdo/E-Commerce-Project/README.md

 ## Who worked on this project?

-The team behind the project is Christopher Benson and Jordano Anoia
+The team behind the project is Christopher Benson and Jordano Anoia and ADAM MOOOOOOOOSSSSSSAAAAAAAA

 [license](https://github.com/janoia/E-Commerce-Project/blob/main/LICENSE)